Thandel: Theatrical

 Initially the film was planned for a Sankranthi festival release in January 2025.
 Due to some difficulties in shooting permissions and also for uncompromised quality of making, the makers have opted for 7 February 2025 in original Telugu and also dubbed in Tamil and Hindi languages.
+However, a high-definition version was leaked online on the day of the premiere.
+The production company held a press conference and announced that it would take strict legal action against those who distribute pirated copies of the film online.
+However, Bunny Vasu later expressed regret in March 2025 for holding a press conference to discuss piracy during theatrical release, which inadvertently made many viewers aware of the existence of piracy and exacerbated the problem.